our tips for travelling internationally

 First things first, ensure all of your travel documents are ready to go.
 A valid VISA (if required), some money in the currency of your destination so you can hit the ground running upon arrival, and don't forget a valid passport.
 Make sure you have AT LEAST 6 months left on your passport or some countries won't let you leave the airport!

-Safety is always important, if you are traveling to places that have limited internet access we recommend giving a copy of your travel documents to a family member or close friend, and signing up to Smart Traveller, so you can be located in case of emergency!
+Safety is always important if you are travelling to places that have limited internet access we recommend giving a copy of your travel documents to a family member or close friend and signing up to Smart Traveller, so you can be located in case of emergency!

 To really experience a rich tapestry of travel, book your bed at a homestay or hostel.
 You will have the chance to sample traditional cuisine and learn about the culture.
 Homestays are a brilliant opportunity to experience the country or city like a local.
 Our top picks for homestays are in Morocco and Cuban, the locals are beautiful and put on an amazing feast!

 4. Travel Apps - Veganagogo

 Veganagogo has a bunch of professionally translated phrases created specifically for the vegan traveller.
 Select your language and use the app to communicate your dietary needs to locals and restaurants.

 Unless you’re Kimmy.
 K with a gaggle of helpers and a private jet, forget the Louboutins.

 The top tip when it comes to footwear is comfort, rest assured however, we are not referring to those unfortunate looking ‘calf sculpting’ sneakers.

 Lace-up your ‘lifestyle’ runners, these can be dressed up or down and are equally as comfortable pounding the pavement during the day.

 Be sure to pack some post adventuring salt scrub to help with muscle fatigue!